-Leave the area via approved fire exits and assemble in the designated area which is:- belongings.
+Leave the area via approved fire exits and assemble in the

+designated area which is:-

-(Car park etc)
+The Car park

-If possible close all doors and windows, but do not attempt to collect personal those present.
+If possible close all doors and windows, but do not attempt to collect personal belongings.

+Roll Call The designated Fire Marshall or Senior Person on duty will carry out a roll call of those present.
 This will include visitors, contactors and guests by use of the visitors log book.